-Do you REALLY know what SOLID means? (#5: Dependency Inversion Principle)
+Do you REALLY know what SOLID means? (#5: Exclusive Truth about Dependency Inversion Principle)

 dependency inversion principle